rfkspada/Check-Processor-Temperature/README.md

 It is the user responsability to check the correct temperatures interval (high and too_high).

+At this point you should test if everything is working typing:

+python3 ~/scripts/temp.py

 Then in the terminal type:

 crontab -e